St. Mary's Episcopal Church (Weyanoke, Louisiana)

-St. Mary's Episcopal Church is a historic church building in Weyanoke, Louisiana.
+St. Mary's Episcopal Church is a historic church building located in Weyanoke, Louisiana.

 St. Mary's Episcopal Church was built in 1857 to serve approximately 20 plantation families in the remote Tunica area north of St. Francisville, Louisiana.
-The design is attributed to New York architect Frank Wills, a prominent 19th century proponent of the Gothic Revival.
-Wills' belief in the English Country church as the ideal model for American Episcopal congregations can be clearly seen in the design of St. Mary's.
-Two other churches by Wills are known in the region, Christ Church in Napoleonville, Louisiana and the Chapel of the Cross near Madison, Mississippi.
-In 1858 the church was consecrated by Bishop (later Confederate General) Leonidas Polk, the "Fighting Bishop" of Civil War fame.
-The church was built on the Old East Tunica Road on 5 acres donated by Sarah Mulford, The title description is written "per aversionem" so that the boundaries cannot be identified exactly.
-In 1928 State Highway 66 was built about 1/2 mile west of the church and the old road was abandoned, leaving the church with no vehicular access, except by private farm roads.
-The church was deconsecrated in 1947, and today stands empty, gradually being overtaken by the surrounding forest, which has completely overgrown the graveyard north of the church and the old roadway.
+The church's design is attributed to Frank Wills, a New York architect who was a prominent proponent of the Gothic Revival style in the 19th century.
+Wills believed that the English country church was the ideal model for American Episcopal congregations, a belief reflected in St. Mary's design.
+Other churches by Wills in the region include Christ Church in Napoleonville, Louisiana and the Chapel of the Cross near Madison, Mississippi.

+In 1858, the church was consecrated by Bishop (later Confederate General) Leonidas Polk, the "Fighting Bishop" of Civil War fame.
+The church was built on the Old East Tunica Road on 5 acres of land donated by Sarah Mulford.
+The land's title description is written "per aversionem," making the exact boundaries difficult to identify.

+In 1928, the construction of State Highway 66 about half a mile west of the church led to the abandonment of the old road, leaving the church without vehicular access except via private farm roads.
+The church was deconsecrated in 1947 and now stands empty, gradually being overtaken by the surrounding forest, which has completely overgrown the graveyard north of the church and the old roadway.

 St. Mary's Church was listed on the National Register of Historic Places in 1980.
 Its nomination describes it as " an elegant and generally well proportioned example of mid-19th century Gothic Revival ecclesiastical architecture.
 It is one of only about twelve such examples in the state."